 - Who is in charge?
 For an organization to be sustainable, local residents need to be taking the lead.

 - Where the volunteer fee is going?
 International volunteer organizations should be transparent about how funds are being used.

 - How would this work be getting done without me?
 Sometimes, volunteers can unknowingly take jobs away from people who need them.

 - Am I legally allowed to work?
 Some countries don’t allow volunteering while on a tourist visa.

 By putting some time and energy into research, it is possible to find international volunteer opportunities that are responsible and beneficial not only to the volunteer but also to the organization and community.

 An interview with Kirsty Henderson, serial volunteer

 Kirsty Henderson, a Canadian who has lived in Africa for years, wrote the Underground Guide to International Volunteering a few years ago (sadly it hasn’t been updated) and then launched a series of websites in Africa, starting with Living in Kigali.
 She has been on a number of volunteering missions and has taken the time to ask herself some of the tough questions around ethical travel, international development and disaster relief, along with our place in that firmament.
-I interviewed Kirsty about her own experience and here's what she had to say.
+I interviewed Kirsty about her own experience and here’s what she had to say.

 Is the work even something that the community needs?
 This should be your first question…